-From 1Q2007 onwards, prices refer to the Eurostat consumption bands D1, D2 and D3 for households; and bands I1, I2, I3, I4 and I5, for non-households.
+From 1Q2007 to 1Q2020, prices refer to the Eurostat consumption bands D1, D2 and D3 for households; and bands I1, I2, I3, I4 and I5, for non-households.
 Prices refer to those charged to household and final non-household customers buying natural gas for their own use that is distributed through the main gas network.
 Prices cover the whole consumption spectrum for households.
 For non-households, annualized consumption above 4 000 TJ (1 111.11 GWh PCS) is excluded.
+From 1Q2020 onwards all consumption bands are included.